ESL Questions About Political Science

 Political science also delves into international relations, which examines the interactions between countries and the global community.
 It focuses on issues such as diplomacy, foreign policy, international law, and global governance.
 International relations scholars analyze the dynamics of power and cooperation among states, as well as the impact of international organizations like the United Nations and the World Trade Organization.

-See also ESL Questions About Journalism
+See also ESL Questions About Law

 Other important concepts in political science include civil rights, political institutions, public opinion, and political economy.
 Civil rights refer to the individual rights and freedoms that are protected by law, such as freedom of speech, freedom of assembly, and equal protection under the law.
 Political institutions are organizations and structures that exercise political power, such as the executive, legislative, and judicial branches of government.
 Public opinion refers to the views and attitudes of the general public on political issues, policies, and leaders.
 Political economy examines the relationship between political and economic systems and how they shape society.